 When Mob approaches Reigen for his thoughts, it’s interesting how Reigen’s adult perspective boils down Mob’s social anxiety issues to one thing: Mob is young and he doesn’t have enough life experience.
 Being good at reading people takes the kind of common sense you gain through living with people.
 You obtain common sense through the accumulated knowledge from social interactions in everyday life.
 And not only is Mob still a middle school student, but he’s also been purposely keeping himself at a distance from others because he doesn’t want to hurt them.
 He doesn’t get the need for social cues because he’s too young to understand them and has purposely made his exposure to social environments very minimal.

 There’s also the possibility that Mob is just too dulled by emotional repression to ever actually learn the ability to read and integrate with people well.
 It might work for some, but Mob cannot fake his happiness.
 He can’t build a fake identity for himself in the hopes that one day in the future, it will become real.

 And there isn’t anything wrong with that.
 It’s just not within Mob’s nature to pretend to be something he’s not.

 So when given the chance to change a part of himself for the better, Mob chooses to run with the Body Improvement Club, looking for a kind of growth that’s present and tangible.
 While Mob’s powers are incredible, they will never make him smarter or make him better at talking to people.
-Even if almost everyone tells him that not using his powers for personal gain is such a waste, Mob would rather choose a physical form of improvement over using his unseen abilities to further his status because at least with a better body, he knows that what he’s working on is improving his true self.
+Even if almost everyone tells him that not using his powers for personal gain is such a waste, Mob would rather choose a physical form of improvement over using his abilities to further his status because at least with a better body, he knows that what he’s working on is something with results he can actually see.